vendia/blog/posts/2021-01-29-getting-started-with-vendia-share.md

 ## Inventory Management
 Deploy a sample inventory channel involving multiple parties such as a distribution center and two retailers.
-Build upon your existing knowledge by using our integrations
+Build upon your existing knowledge by using our integrations.

 [https://vendia.net/docs/share/quickstart/inventory-management](https://vendia.net/docs/share/quickstart/inventory-management)